Technology

 The most expensive query type — a multi-table JOIN combined with a GROUP BY — is cached as a single result set.
 This technique shows the biggest performance difference between a cache miss and a cache hit.

-This tab goes beyond database caching and demonstrates seven production-grade Redis patterns.
+This tab goes beyond database caching and demonstrates seven production-grade Redis patterns that power real applications.
 Each use case highlights a different Redis data structure and command set.

 1